 The short intervention times of the INTEGRALPICKER V are achieved through the rapid 20 m/s2 acceleration of the entry axis (pneumatic 8 m/s2) and simultaneous movements.
-The picker enters the mould with three servo-electric axes.
-Moreover, it is integrated in the central SELOGICA control system, meaning that only one data record is required for the complete production unit.
+The picker enters the mold with three servo-electric axes.
+Moreover, it is integrated in the central SELOGICA control system, meaning that only one data set is required for the complete production unit.

 Customer magazine today 55, pp. 18-19 "Faster and more precise" (PDF - 5,1 MB)

 Process control has a significant influence on production efficiency, This is impressively demonstrated by the production of stacking boxes.
 Here, the MULTILIFT robotic system is fully integrated in the central SELOGICA machine control system in one instance and connected via a EUROMAP 67 interface in another.